-- Active duty military personnel stationed in California - Dependents of active duty military personnel stationed in California - Certain minors who stayed in California when parents moved - Self-supporting minors - Full-time employees of Palomar College or a child or spouse of the full-time employee - Those who attended a California high school for 3 or more years AND graduated from a California high school or attained an equivalent (GED or CHSPE).
-This exception does not grant California residency or eligibility for any state financial aid.
+- · Active duty military personnel stationed in California - Dependents of active duty military personnel stationed in California - · Certain minors who stayed in California when parents moved - Self-supporting minors - Full-time employees of Palomar College or a child or spouse of the full-time employee - Those who attended a California high school for 3 or more years ANDgraduated from a California high school or attained an equivalent (GEDor CHSPE).
+This exception does not grant California residency or eligibility for any state financial aid. - Victims of Hurricane Katrina, AB1646.
+A student who, as of August 29, 2005 was enrolled, or admitted with the intention to enroll, in the fall 2005 term in a regionally accredited institution of higher learning in Alabama, Louisiana, or Mississippi, and who could not continue his or her attendance as a direct result of Hurricane Katrina may be eligible for a waiver of non-resident tuition.